Find Affordable College Courses

 Master’s Degrees in Polymer & Plastics Engineering

 There are 11 colleges and univerities across the nation that offer a master's degree in polymer engineering.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 18% were students from an underrepresented racial-ethnic group.
-Also, 36.6% of polymer engineering graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 16 were from an underrepresented racial-ethnic group.
+Also, 25.8% of polymer engineering graduates were international students.

 Education Levels of Polymer Engineering Majors

-During the 2020-2021 academic year, 101 students earned their master's degree in polymer engineering.
+During the most recent year for which data is available, 93 people earned their master's degree in polymer engineering.
 This makes it the 237th most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in polymer engineering at each degree level.